7 MIN READ

 Leaf Damage

-The shredded leaves of young corn plants can look worse than the actual damage (Figure 3).
-Shredded leaves that are attached to the plant can still contribute to plant growth and development because photosynthesis can occur.2 If the leaves are twisted or matted together, they usually can separate within three to five days.
+The shredded leaves of young corn plants can make damage appear worse than it is (Figure 3).
+Shredded leaves that are attached to the plant can continue to photosynthesize and contribute to plant growth and development.2 Leaves that are twisted or matted together can usually separate within three to five days.
 New leaves should emerge intact; however, they may have some bruising or holes depending how deep hail stones penetrated the stalk.

 Assessing Viable Population

 After waiting at least five days, population counts can be taken to estimate viable plants.
-To make the counts, randomly select several areas within the field and measure 1/1000th of an acre based on row width.
-Count the number of plants within the measured area that appear healthy (new growth should be pushing through the damaged leaves (Figure 4) and multiply by 1,000 to get the plants per acre.
-When population is reduced early in the growing season, yield loss is not directly proportional to the number of plants lost.
+To make the counts, randomly select several areas within the field and measure 1/1000th of an acre based on row width (Table 1).
+Count the number of plants within the measured area that appear healthy (new growth should be pushing through the damaged leaves (Figure 4) and multiply by 1,000 to calculate plants per acre.
+When the population is reduced early in the growing season, yield loss is not directly proportional to the number of plants lost.

 Management Considerations

-Lost plants can expose soil to sunlight that encourages weed growth.
-However, before applying herbicides after a hail event, corn growing points should be examined to determine growth stage if leaves are missing.
-Should the herbicide label indicate application by a specified leaf stage, the growing point can provide the leaf stage when leaves are missing.
+Severely damaged plants can lead to gaps in the plant population, exposing the soil to sunlight and encouraging weed growth.
+However, before applying herbicides after a hail event, corn growing points should be examined to determine growth stage if leaves are missing to ensure the herbicide is applied according to the label should the herbicide label indicate application by a specified leaf stage.

 Sources: